 The Gap Theory

-The Gap Theory suggests that seemingly “one-sided” contract terms may persist in competitive consumer markets even in the absence of a market failure, because reputational forces will constrain sellers from enforcing these terms against most consumers, while the existence of these terms will protect sellers from opportunistic buyers.
+The Gap Theory suggests that apparently “one-sided” contract terms may persist in competitive consumer markets even in the absence of a market failure, because reputational forces will constrain sellers from enforcing these terms against most consumers, while the existence of these terms will protect sellers from opportunistic buyers.

-Under this theory, sellers adopt one-sided terms in view of the inherent asymmetry between sellers and consumers.
+Under this theory, sellers adopt one-sided terms in light of the inherent asymmetry between sellers and consumers.
 While sellers are constrained by reputational forces, buyers typically are not.
 Consumers may therefore abuse a seller’s policy term without incurring reputational costs, while sellers will not be able to insist on enforcing the policy to its fullest extent against the consumer without harming their reputations in the market.

-The gap theory reflects the broader belief in the ability of competitive market forces, and reputation in particular, to discipline sellers.
-According to gap theory proponents, reputational constraints will ensure that sellers selectively enforce harsh terms only against opportunistic consumers, while departing from the formal agreement to the benefit of the remaining, non-opportunistic consumers.
+The Gap Theory reflects the broader belief in the ability of competitive market forces, and reputation in particular, to discipline sellers.
+According to Gap Theory proponents, reputational constraints will ensure that sellers selectively enforce harsh terms only against opportunistic consumers, while departing from the formal agreement to the benefit of the remaining, non-opportunistic consumers.

 Sellers’ ability to adopt harsh terms on paper is important under this view, as courts are ill-equipped to distinguish between opportunistic and non-opportunistic buyers.
-Given the courts’ limited ability to identify the exact circumstances of a given case, it can be expected that sellers will offer contracts lacking terms benefiting the buyer.
+Given the courts’ limited ability to identify the exact circumstances in a given case, it can be expected that sellers will offer contracts lacking terms benefiting the buyer.
 However, sellers will concurrently have an informal policy of allowing concessions not required by the contract.
-This descriptive theory therefore also has a normative prong: when consumer misbehavior is observable to sellers but non-verifiable, or verifiable only at a high cost, to courts, sellers should be allowed to use seemingly one-sided terms, since these terms will allow them to behave efficiently.
+This descriptive theory therefore also has a normative prong: when consumer misbehavior is observable to sellers but non-verifiable, or verifiable only at a high cost to courts, the argument is that sellers should be allowed to use seemingly one-sided terms, since these terms will allow them to behave efficiently.

-Importantly, according to the gap theory, sellers’ willingness to depart from a one-sided contract is not limited to interactions with repeat customers.
+Importantly, according to the Gap Theory, sellers’ willingness to depart from one-sided contracts is not limited to interactions with repeat customers.
 Sellers that are repeat players in the market, with expectations of doing business with other consumers, may be discouraged from enforcing one-sided terms to the letter even if these sellers do not expect to have further dealings with the particular consumer.

-Although the gap theory has gained considerable traction among legal academics, it has been recently challenged on several grounds.
-First, its’ descriptive power has been questioned by those who argued that competitive forces might not adequately deter sellers from enforcing one-sided terms.
-These scholars mainly rely on the multiple evidence that informational flows in consumer markets are far from perfect.
+Although the Gap Theory has gained considerable traction among legal scholars, it has recently been challenged on several grounds.
+First, its descriptive power has been questioned by those who argue that competitive forces might not adequately deter sellers from enforcing one-sided terms.
+These scholars rely mainly on the manifold evidence that informational flows in consumer markets are far from perfect.
 In fact, some claim that we have reached a point of “reputation failure,” because reputational information is neither reliable nor accurate, and is systematically skewed to the extremes.
 In addition, there are serious questions regarding consumers’ ability to accurately process reputational information and draw meaningful conclusions from it.
 The task of properly assessing reputational information is inevitably challenging because a seller’s reputation is affected by a myriad of factors, including the quality of the product, the quality of the paper contract, and sellers’ behavior in practice.

-The effectiveness of reputational information becomes even more questionable in the particular context of the “gap”.
+The effectiveness of reputational information becomes even more questionable in the particular context of the gap.
 It is unclear that consumers will be sufficiently incentivized to post information about sellers’ departures from the written agreement when reviewing a product online.
 Furthermore, even if online information is available, consumers might not be able to infer that sellers systematically, rather than sporadically, depart from the four corners of the agreement in consumers’ favor.
 Hence, sellers might have an incentive to enforce harsh terms to the letter even when dealing with non-opportunistic consumers.